-The person appointed is highly likely to have the following qualifications and attributes:
+The person appointed is highly likely to have the following qualification and attributes:

-- Honours degree in Politics or History or a closely related discipline - Recognised teaching qualification to teach in the UK - Very successful recent experience of teaching Politics to A-level as a fully qualified teacher - A desire to promote Politics and current affairs, within and beyond the classroom - Excellent organisational and administrative skills and the willingness to work with different teams - Understanding of Safeguarding and Child Protection protocols - Pastoral interests - all teachers at Queen's College are required to act as a Form Tutor, contributing to the work of pastoral teams - A willingness to contribute to the co-curricular life of the College - all full-time staff are required to run a weekly club during lunchtime or after school. - Demonstrable commitment to continuing professional development (CPD) - Strong ICT skills and a willingness to enhance the teaching of Politics and History through the use of relevant Ed Tech. - Outstanding planning and organisational skills, as a leading classroom practitioner - Approachable and empathetic to the needs of others - Enthusiasm and an ability to use own initiative - Ability to prioritise and work flexibly as workloads require, and a willingness to take ownership of tasks - Attention to detail and ability to actively question and clarify information - A role model who demonstrates professionalism at all times - A sense of humour and a positive 'can do' attitude
+- Honours degree in English or a closely related discipline - Recognised teaching qualification - Qualified to work and teach in the UK - Highly successful recent experience of teaching English Literature to A-level - A desire to promote a love of literature, including beyond the classroom - Excellent organisational and administrative skills and the willingness to work with different teams - Understanding of Safeguarding and Child Protection protocols - Pastoral interests - all teachers at Queen's College are required to act as a Form Tutor, contributing to the work of pastoral teams - A willingness to contribute to the co-curricular life of the College - all full-time staff are required to run a weekly club during lunchtime or after school. - Demonstrable commitment to continuing professional development (CPD) - Strong ICT skills and a willingness to enhance the teaching of English through the use of relevant Ed Tech. - Outstanding planning and organisational skills, as a leading classroom practitioner - Approachable and empathetic to the needs of others - Enthusiasm and an ability to use own initiative - Ability to prioritise and work flexibly as workloads require, and a willingness to take ownership of tasks - Attention to detail and ability to actively question and clarify information - A role model who demonstrates professionalism at all times - A sense of humour and a positive 'can do' attitude